hiturria/bosmarmot/vent/README.md

 ## Adapters:

 Adapters are database implementations, Vent can store data in different rdbms.
-In sqldb/adapters there's a list of supported adapters (there is a README in that directory that helps to understand how to implement a new adapter).
+In sqldb/adapters there's a list of supported adapters (there is a README in that directory that helps to understand how to implement a new one).

 ## Setup postgres database: